FOMO, Risk and Regret? Diversification in the age of the Magnificent Seven

 Behind the Wizard’s Curtain- why the financial media’s claims can’t always be trusted

-These aphorisms highlight a simple but important truth that is more relevant and profound today than ever: “Facts are stubborn things, but statistics are pliable.”
+This article was published in June 2023 These aphorisms highlight a simple but important truth that is more relevant and profound today than ever: “Facts are stubborn things, but statistics are pliable.”
 “Statistics do not speak for themselves.”
 These days the sheer abundance of data and information available to us can be dizzying and overwhelming.
-How then do we make sense of

 New year, new narratives- no one can predict the unpredictable

-The below is an abridged version of a ‘BpH insight’ we produced for our clients.
+This article was published in April 2023 The below is an abridged version of a ‘BpH insight’ we produced for our clients.
 Send us an email here if you would like to read the full version.
-Each year, investors face a barrage of commentary and speculation from the financial press about which stock, sector or country is set to do well in
+Each year, investors face a barrage of commentary and speculation from the financial press about which stock, sector or

 Inflation, Cash and the Purpose of Investing